 Postdoc (funding: Simons grant, 2017-2018, working with Giorgio Parisi)

-Since 2018, independent postdoctoral fellow at LNF-INFN
+From 2018, independent postdoctoral fellow at LNF-INFN

 Fernanda Benetti is a postdoctoral fellow at the Frascati National Laboratory of the National Insitute of Nuclear Physics of Italy (LNF-INFN), working with physics applied to cultural heritage studies.
 She obtained her PhD in 2016 at the Federal University of Rio Grande do Sul (UFRGS) in Porto Alegre, Brazil, under the supervision of Yan Levin.
 Her doctoral research focused on non-equilibrium stationary states and relaxation processes of systems with long-range interactions.
 She was part of the Simons Collaboration as a postdoctoral fellow at Sapienza University of Rome, with Giorgio Parisi, where she studied the vibrational spectra of disordered systems.